jobsort/jobsort/leetcode/length-of-last-word.md

----
-name: "Length of Last Word"
-title: "LeetCode Length of Last Word Solution"
-description: "Solution for the length of last word problem from LeetCode."
-published: "2021-05-29 PDT"
-modified: "2021-06-13 PDT"
----

 # Length of Last Word Problem & Solution

 Given a string `s`, which consists of some words separated by spaces, return the length of the last word in the string.
 If the last word does not exist, return 0.